yairbederman/EngineeringAgency/engineering/core-rules.md

 4. **Only proceed** after full content is obtained or user explicitly approves partial analysis.

 **Strict Rule**: Never summarize, analyze, or draw conclusions from truncated content without disclosing the truncation to the user first.

+### 0.4.2 No Reliance on Conversation History for Data (MANDATORY)

+**Purpose**: Conversation history may contain stale or outdated data.
+Always fetch fresh data.

+**Strict Rules**:

+1. **Never assume data from previous conversations** – Prior sessions may reference:
+   - Outdated Figma designs
+   - Changed Confluence specs
+   - Resolved or modified Jira issues
+   - Stale API responses or file contents

+2. **Always fetch fresh** – For every new request, use the appropriate tools to retrieve current data:
+   - **External content**: Confluence pages, Jira issues, Figma designs, URLs
+   - **Filesystem**: Source code, configuration files, documentation
+   - **API responses**: Any data retrieved via MCP or other integrations

+3. **Do not shortcut with "Based on earlier conversations..."** – This phrase is a red flag.
+If you find yourself using it, stop and fetch the data fresh.

+4. **Conversation summaries are for context, not data** – History summaries help understand user intent and prior decisions, but extracted data (specs, designs, code) must be re-fetched.

+**Why This Matters**:
+- Designs evolve between sessions
+- Specs are updated based on feedback
+- Code changes are made outside conversations
+- Jira tickets are edited by other team members

 ### 0.5 System Architecture – Cross-Project Context